channeleng/Channel/README.md

 # Channel

-Channel.xyz is a token-auth podcast publishing platform.
+Channel is an ERC-721-gated RSS feed with a backend for uploading media and serving RSS links per token holders.

 This repository contains the two main components of the platform.